Doctoral students

 Study records

-The course of study and results of all exams taken for each student are kept in the electronic study records system - UP Study Agenda on stag.upol.cz
+The course of study and results of all exams taken by each student are recorded in the electronic study records system, UP Study Agenda on stag.upol.cz.

 Interruption of studies/withdrawal from studies

-Upon student´s request, the Dean may allow the doctoral student to interrupt his/her studies.
-Reasons of interruption may include e.g. serious health problems or other reasons of serious nature.
-As a rule, studies can only be interrupted for the period of whole semesters.
-After the interruption of studies has been terminated, the student is obliged to enrol again in order to continue his/her studies.
-The total of interruption period shall not exceed 3 years.
-A doctoral student who decides to terminate his/her studies shall notify the Dean thereof without undue delay.
+The Dean may allow the doctoral student to interrupt their studies upon the student's request.
+Reasons for interruption may include serious health problems or other significant matters.
+As a rule, studies can only be interrupted for whole semesters.
+After the interruption is terminated, students must re-enrol to continue their studies.
+The total interruption period shall not exceed 3 years.
+A student who decides to terminate their studies must notify the Dean immediately.

 Credit system, control of study and individual study plan

-Students are required to acquire a minimum of 40 credits during each academic year or such a number of credits, which would together with the credits acquired in the previous academic year, reach a minimum of 80 credits.
-Failure to fulfil the obligations constitute grounds for the termination of studies.
+Students must acquire a minimum of 40 credits during each academic year, or several credits, which would, together with the credits acquired in the previous academic year, reach a minimum of 80 credits.
+Failure to fulfill the obligations constitutes grounds for the termination of studies.

-By the end of each academic year, students must submit an annual review of their individual study plan, which shows the stage of fulfilment of the student´s study obligations within the stated time period.
-The form of the individual study plan is available on the website of the Faculty of Law.
+By the end of each academic year, students must submit an annual review of their individual study plan, which shows the stage of fulfillment of the student´s study obligations within the stated period.

-The deadline for the fulfilment of study requirements (including submission of the annual review) for an academic year falls on the beginning of September of the following academic year.
-Students should make sure to check and to know the relevant dates (start/end of academic year, etc.).
+The deadline for fulfilling study requirements (including submission of the annual review) for an academic year falls at the beginning of September of the following academic year.
+Students should check and know the relevant dates (start/end of academic year etc.).

-State doctoral examination, submission and defence of the dissertation
+State doctoral examination, submission and defense of the dissertation

-Students must submit their doctoral thesis in hard and electronic copy AND upload the thesis in the electronic form to IS/STAG.
-Instructions for submission are provided in the Attachment No. 3 of the UP internal regulation "Topic Assignment, Submission and Registration of Data on the Bachelor's Thesis, Master's Thesis, Dissertation, and State Comprehensive (Rigorosum) Exam, and the Means of Public Presentation - R-B-17/08".
+Students must submit their doctoral thesis in hard and electronic copies and upload it to IS/STAG.
+Instructions for submission are provided in Attachment No. 3 of the UP internal regulation "Topic Assignment, Submission and Registration of Data on the Bachelor's Thesis, Master's Thesis, Dissertation, and State Comprehensive (Rigorosum) Exam, and the Means of Public Presentation - R-B-17/08".

-As for the defence of the doctoral dissertation, students fill in an application with the the International Office of the Faculty of Law.
-As a part of the application, they attach the Supervisor's statement confirming that the doctoral dissertation meets the requirements for its defence.
-The dissertation and the presentation in hard and electronic copies shall also be attached to the application.
+To defend the doctoral dissertation, students must also complete an application.
+The application must include the Supervisor’s statement confirming that the dissertation meets the requirements for its defense.
+The dissertation and its presentation in hard and electronic copies should be attached to the application.

-Formal requirements for final papers at the Faculty of Law of Palacký University are stipulated in the document "Internal Standard of the Dean of the Faculty of Law of Palacký University in Olomouc on the Formal Requirements for Qualification Theses at the Faculty of Law of Palacký University in Olomouc - PF-B-18/10".
+Formal requirements for final papers at the Faculty of Law of Palacký University are outlined in the document: "Internal Standard of the Dean of the Faculty of Law of Palacký University in Olomouc on the Formal Requirements for Qualification Theses at the Faculty of Law of Palacký University in Olomouc - PF-B-21/06-ÚZ02".

 Student mobility